General PC Maintenance Tutorial

 This service requires a few more mouse clicks than the Custom Clean operation described previously.

-1. Select the Registry icon located on the left side column (Figure 3).
+1. Select the Registry icon located on the left side column (Figure 3) (for new versions of CCleaner you will find Regisry in the Tools menu).

 2. Select the “Scan for Issues” button to start the process.